 I turn to her, taking advantage of the fact that she’s still watching them by totally checking her out.
 She’s maybe like a foot shorter than me, with this long brown curly hair that I’m suddenly itching to run my fingers through.
 I’ve never seen her before, so I have no idea if she goes to Hawthorn or if she’s a local.
 If she does go to Hawthorn, I certainly haven’t seen her around campus.
 Maybe she’s just transferred here?

-She must sense me watching her, turning to face me, her huge blue eyes locking with mine and widening when she realizes I’ve been staring at her.
+She must sense me watching her, turning to face me, her huge brown eyes locking with mine and widening when she realizes I’ve been staring at her.

 “You wanna grab a drink with me?”
 I blurt out.